scsm-ua/kirtan-guide-en/songs/yadi-te-hari-pada-saroja-sudha.md

     alam anya-kathādy-anuśīlanayā
     bhaja godruma-kānana-kuñja-vidhum

 The taste of mundane poetry never provides the sweet taste of actual poetry.
-The sweet mellows of true poetry are verily found in descriptions of Lord Gaura, the savior of all souls in the Kali-*yuga*.
+The sweet mellows of true poetry are verily found in descriptions of Lord Gaura, the savior of all souls in the *Kali-yuga*.
 The diligent study of all other topics is useless!
 Just worship the beautiful Moon of Godruma’s forest bowers.

 #### 5